 Wildlife and the Law

-Over the last 30 years or so there has been a growing world-wide concern that trade in endangered species should be controlled.
 In 1973 the Convention on International Trade in Endangered Species (CITES) was formed.
-The purpose of CITES is to decide which species in trade are in danger of becoming extinct and to establish laws to stop them from being pushed any closer by international trade.
-There are now 187 member countries and their representatives meet every two years for discussions and to decide whether any changes are needed.
+The purpose of CITES is to decide the species that are beingtraded which are in danger of becoming extinct and to establish laws to stop them from being pushed any closer to extinction by international trade.
+There are now 183 member countries and their representatives meet every two to three years for discussions and to decide whether any changes are needed.
 Environmental organisations can attend the conferences to contribute to the debates and to lobby the delegates.

 There are three appendices: